 Calendar but-thematic plan mug “Bashkir folklore”

-MBOU DO DDYUT Ishimbay on the basis of the village of Salikhovo
+MBOU DO DDYUT Ishimbay based on the village of Salikhovo

 Name of sections and topics